awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. Failure of S3 means that the image will not be available.

 * Failure in bash: The bash commands available do not allow for modification of the access permissions, so you'll have to do the work in the console.
-  1. Navigate to the S3 console: [https://s3.console.aws.amazon.com/s3/home](https://s3.console.aws.amazon.com/s3/home]
+  1. Navigate to the S3 console: <https://s3.console.aws.amazon.com/s3/home>
   1. Select the bucket where the image is located.
 In my example, this is the bucket "arc327-well-architected-for-reliability"
   1. Select the object, then select the "Permissions" tab:
   1. Select the "Public Access" radio button, and deselect the "Read object" box:

 What is the expected effect?
 How long does it take to take effect?
 How would you diagnose if this is a larger problem than permissions?

-### 3.5 Looking for more to do?
+### 3.5 More testing you can do

 You can use drift detection in the CloudFormation console to see what had changed, or work on code to heal their failure modes.